Shadows in the Sun (2005)

-Critic Reviews for Shadows In The Sun (The Shadow Dancer)
+Critic Reviews for Shadows in the Sun

 The filmmakers go to great lengths to create a sense of authenticity, to a fault.
 We are left to assume a lot about who is what and where they fit in

 Excels in its moody portrayals and intrigue, although confusion with plot points occasionally distracts

 You won't find a much bigger Keitel fan than me, but not even the actor's patented brand of wide-eyed lunacy can save this one.